 (Information for Authors undergoes continuous revision)

-Privacy and confidentiality.
-Studies involving human subject must have been approved by the Authors’ Institutional Ethical Committee and require an informed consent of the patient.
+Privacy and Ethical Review.
+Studies involving human subjects must have been approved by the relevant Ethical Review Board.
 Only numbers should be used to identify patients.
-When clinical data or photos allow to identify patients, a written informed consent should be obtained and shown by the Authors.
+When clinical data or photos allow to identify patients, the relevant informed consent forms should be included in the submission package.
 Studies involving animals should conform to the institutional and national guide for the care and use of laboratory animals.